HaoqingWu/rustypy-backtest-engine/README.md

 # RustyPy Backtesting Engine

-**This is a project growing out of my own prop trading, with the need of efficient parameter-tuning in high-dimensional parameter space.**
+**This is a project growing out of my own the need of efficient parameter-tuning of complex strategies with high-dimensional parameter space.**

 A light-weight and high-performance backtesting engine implemented in Rust with Python bindings, designed for binance perpetual trading.